 One of Morzine’s best assets is that the resort is easily accessible from Geneva Airport.
-This town is located just 90 minutes away, which makes it a very convenient place to ski, because no-one enjoys spending 3-4 hours on a long bus transfer!
+This town is located less than 90 minutes away, which makes it a very convenient place to ski, because no-one enjoys spending 3-4 hours on a long bus transfer!
 It’s also quite easy to reach by car if you plan to drive from the UK.
 People love Morzine’s authentic charm and traditional Savoyard character.
 With the whole Portes du Soleil ski area on your doorstep, with a bit of planning you can even pop over to ski in Switzerland and ski for the day.

 Morzine is a bit of a party town and offers a great variety of bars and restaurants.
 Le Dixie Bar is a popular place with pool tables, games and sport on the big screens.
 In the evenings, there is often live music.
 Another popular spot for après in Morzine is by the Plenny cable car at the bottom.
 There are live DJs through the week and the bar outside serves drinks and shots.
 For anyone who wants to sit outside, there’s outdoor heating and rugs to keep you warm.
 You can also get a bus or taxi up to the Prodains lift for a night out in nearby Avoriaz too.